haruto8tanno/haruto8tanno.github.io/index_en.md

 - **Cloud Platforms**: Familiar with AWS and Azure.
 - **Test Automation**: Proficient in Selenium and Playwright.
 - **CI/CD**: Skilled in using GitHub Actions.
+- **Generative AI**: Experienced with ChatGPT, Claude3, OpenAI API, and GitHub Copilot for code assistance and content generation.

 ## Management Skills
 - **Strategic Planning**: Expert in formulating research and development visions and roadmaps, clearly articulating strategic directions to senior management.